transcultural

 Fire roads in the Wheel

 In the elementary field of ‘fire’ three icons have been placed that characterize religious and spiritual traditions, in which, especially, the meaning of fire and the struggle between good and evil, sacrifices and transformation play an important role.
-This orientation can be recognized within:
+This orientation can be found in each individual in a different way, as well as recognized within cultural wisdom traditions such as:

 animist-shamanist; Hindu; and monotheistic – zoroastrian, jewish, christian and islamic – directions.